benashford/rs-es/README.md

 Available from [crates.io](https://crates.io/crates/rs-es).

+## ElasticSearch compatibility

+The default version of ElasticSearch supported is 2.0.
+Higher versions will also work as long as the particular part of the ES API is compatible with the version 2 spec.

+Newer versions of ElasticSearch do have some incompatibilities in some areas, therefore these are not supported by this library.

+However, starting with version `0.12.1` there is experimental support for ES 5 using the `es5` feature flag.
+The intention is this support will become more complete over time and will become the new baseline supported compatible version.

 ## Design goals

 There are two primary goals: 1) to be a full implementation of the ElasticSearch REST API, and 2) to be idiomatic both with ElasticSearch and Rust conventions.